LegalWise Bursary South Africa 2023 – 2024

 - You must have completed Matric

-- You must be studying full-time towards one of the aforementioned degree qualifications (part-time, distance or correspondence students will NOT be funded)
+- You must be studying full-time towards one of the qualifications listed above (part-time, distance or correspondence students will NOT be funded)

-- You must be in your 1st or later year of study (1st-year students will NOT be funded)
+- You must be entering your second or higher year of study in 2022 (1st-year students will NOT be funded)

-- You must be registered and studying at one of the following tertiary institutes:
+- You must be studying at one of these approved tertiary institutes:

 - University of Johannesburg